 The island Fortress of Suomenlinna was recognised by UNESCO as an outstanding example of military architecture of its time, representing both the general fortification principles of the 18th century, and the specific characteristics unique to military buildings.
 It was added to the list of World Heritage Sites in 1991, and continues today to be one of Helsinki’s most popular tourist attractions, while remaining home for around 850 permanent residents.
 Originally named Viapori, or Sveaborg in Swedish, Suomenlinna was built on the six islands of Kustaanmiekka, Susisaari, Iso-Mustasaari, Pikku-Mustasaari, Länsi-Mustasaari and Särkkä.

-Suomenlinna is not merely a museum of considerable significance, but a living and thriving community.
+Suomenlinna is not merely a historical site of considerable significance, but a living and thriving community.
 Since the mid 1980s, when the Nordic Arts Centre was established there, Suomenlinna has also become known as an avant-garde cultural location, with several buildings having been converted into artists studios and let by the administration at reasonable rates.
 There is an art school for children during the summer, and a summer theatre whose open-air performances regularly get packed houses.
-The islands are very popular with tourists and Helsinki mainlanders not just for the culture, but as a recreational haven – there are parks, a small beach and numerous picnic sites: in 2016 alone over 1 million people visited!
+The islands are very popular with tourists and Helsinki mainlanders not just for the culture, but as a recreational haven – there are parks, a small beach, many restaurants and cafés and several museums.

-There are six museums located on the islands; Suomenlinna Museum, Ehrensvärd Museum, the Toy Museum, the Military Museum’s Manege, Customs Museum, and the submarine Vesikko, which opened as a museum in 1973.
-Art lovers can visit the Jetty Barracks Gallery, which organises high-quality exhibitions of contemporary art and features a print art collection, “Pieni”(small), for sale.
-Gallery Augusta is a versatile art space for exhibitions and events run by HIAP, hosting their annual international summer exhibitions as well as other exhibitions, performance events and HIAP Talks throughout the year.
-Viaporin taidekäsityöläiset ry is the association of artisans of Suomenlinna, promoting arts and crafts made in Suomenlinna as well as supporting and exhibiting their members’ work.
-The Arts and Crafts Summer Shop b34, located on Susisaari island, presents and sells high-quality products and art, such as pottery, textiles and silverware, made by member artists, during the summer season.
-Artists working solely in ceramics are supported by Ceramic Studio Pot Viapori, while the Hytti ry association operates a glass studio in the Virtue Bastion on Susisaari island where glass blowing techniques are demonstrated on request.
-Finally, there are artisan studios located on in the bastion Hårleman on Susisaari island, some of which are open to visitors during the summer season.
+There are six museums located on the islands; the main museum of the fortress, Suomenlinna Museum and the Military Museum being open all year round, and the 18th century interior museum Ehrensvärd Museum, the nostalgic Toy Museum, the interesting Customs Museum, and the unique submarine Vesikko being open seasonally.
+Art lovers can visit the HAA Gallery, which organises high-quality exhibitions of contemporary art, Gallery Augusta is a versatile art space for exhibitions and events run by HIAP, hosting their annual international summer exhibitions as well as other exhibitions and other events throughout the year.
+Artists working solely in ceramics are supported by Ceramic Studio Pot Viapori, Lasistudio Hytti operates a glass studio and workshops and studios located on in the bastion Hårleman are open to visitors during Art Walk events on Friday afternoons outside summer season.
+Art Walk promotes arts and crafts made in Suomenlinna as well as supporting and exhibiting the work during the event.
+The Arts and Crafts Summer Shop b34, presents and sells high-quality products and art, such as pottery, textiles and silverware, made by member artists, during the summer season.